How to Create a Jira Ticket From Slack (2026 Guide)

 Getting started with Conclude’s Jira integration doesn’t take long.
 Once it’s set up, your team can create and manage Jira issues directly from Slack, while keeping everything in sync.

-conclude apps jira integration web dashboard
+conclude jira integration dashboard

 install a conclude app

-Step 6: Configure a Jira Project
+Step 5: Connect to a Jira Project

-configure a jira project
+connect your jira project

 Create a Jira Ticket From Slack With a Command